fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 > The storage location must be accessible by the computer that uploads the package to Fleet.
 > * This could be your local computer or the computer that runs your CI/CD workflow.

-2. Choose which team you want to add the bootstrap package to or add the package to "No team."
+2. Choose which team you want to add the bootstrap package to.

-In this example, we'll install a package on hosts that automatically enroll to the "Workstations (canary)" team.
-To do this, we'll need to create a `workstations-canary-config.yaml` file:
+In this example, we'll add a bootstrap package to the "Workstations (canary)" team so that the package only gets installed on hosts that automatically enroll to this team.

+3. Create a `workstations-canary-config.yaml` file:

 ```yaml
 apiVersion: v1